 Let’s look at an example of how maintenance margin requirements work.

 Let’s say a trader wants to purchase 100 shares of Company XYZ at $40 per share.
 They don’t have sufficient funds to purchase the entire number of shares.
 The trader can use a margin account which allows them to purchase the entire amount of shares but only deposit a percentage of the total price into the trade and also pay a financing fee.
 This deposit amount is known as the initial margin requirement.

 In this example, the initial maintenance margin requirement is 40% of the purchase price of the trade.
 For the trader to purchase the full 100 shares, they need to maintain a balance of 40% of the trade purchase amount in their margin account.

-What Happens When the Maintenance Margin Requirements Aren’t Met?
+When Maintenance Margin Requirements Aren’t Met

 If the amount in their account dips below the minimum requirement, their broker will issue a margin call notification.
 Generally, the trader will have between 2-5 days to either add more funds to their account or sell some of the assets they are invested in to move enough cash funds back into their account.

 If the trader doesn’t sell holdings or add funds to their account to meet the margin maintenance requirement, the broker may sell the trader’s securities without notifying them, and they have the right to decide which ones they sell.
 They are also allowed to charge the trader commissions and even sue the trader for losses.

 A margin call can also be sent out if the brokerage firm changes their requirements, which they can do at any time.

 Each brokerage firm has their own maintenance margin requirements.
 The formula to calculate the maintenance margin is: